dmitriy-tkalich/docker-gitlab-ee/README.md

 # Introduction

-Dockerfile to build a [GitLab](https://about.gitlab.com/) container image.
+Dockerfile to build a [GitLab EE](https://about.gitlab.com/) container image.

 # Contributing

 If you find this image useful here's how you can help:

 - Send a Pull Request with your awesome new features and bug fixes
-- Help new users with [Issues](https://github.com/sameersbn/docker-gitlab/issues) they may encounter
+- Help new users with [Issues](https://github.com/sameersbn/creativ/docker-gitlab-ee/issues) they may encounter
 - Support the development of this image with a [donation](http://www.damagehead.com/donate/)

 # Issues